Theory903/Project-Suuupra/services/upi-core/README.md

-# UPI Core Service
+# Beyond‑UPI Core (UPI Switch)

-## 🏛️ Overview
+## Overview

-The **UPI Core Service** is the central transaction processing engine and orchestrator of the entire UPI ecosystem.
-It acts as the authoritative switch that routes transactions between banks, ensures security through cryptographic verification, maintains transaction integrity, and provides real-time settlement capabilities.
+The Core service is the UPI‑compatible switch for Beyond‑UPI.
+It performs cryptographic verification, VPA resolution, intelligent bank routing, settlement accounting, and emits authoritative transaction events.
+It must meet strict SLOs and provide deterministic behavior for refunds, reversals, and reconciliation.

 ## 🎯 Purpose